cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

   (create-user-with-foos (d/db conn) params))
 ```

-I guess you noticed the log statement in `execute`.
-In our code-base we have a
+As you might have noticed, there is a log statement in `execute`.
+In our
-similar log statement in `process-result`, which was all that was needed to have
+code-base we have a similar log statement in `process-result`, which was all
-**the input and resulting side-effects of every single command in our logs**.
+that was needed to have **the input and resulting side-effects of every single
+command in our logs**.

 ### The HTTP response